-- shall be null and void.
-The time period does not run during any appeal of the project approval. - (1) The applicant may request an extension of the approval deadline prior to the expiration of the period.
-Such request shall be in writing and shall be made to the Planning Board or Staff Review Committee. - (2) The Planning Board or Staff Review Committee may grant up to two one-year extensions to the periods if the approved plan conforms to the ordinances in effect at the time the extension is granted and any and all federal and state approvals and permits are current. - B. Incorporation of approved plan.
-One copy of the approved and signed site plan shall be included with the application for the building permit for the project, and all construction activities shall conform to the approved plan, including any conditions of approval and minor changes approved by the Planner, Code Enforcement Officer or Town Engineer to address field conditions. - C. Improvement guarantees. - (1) Application. - (a) Improvement guarantee.
-The Town shall require the posting of an improvement guarantee for an amount adequate to cover 110% of the total construction costs of all required off-site improvements and the following on-site improvements.
-The amount will be based upon a schedule of values maintained by the Town and based on construction costs of similar projects. - [1] Site preparation, including but not limited to clearing, grading, excavation, blasting, and parking area gravel material. - [2] All stormwater management infrastructure and erosion control and drainage improvements. - [3] Any public or private streets and associated sidewalks and any sidewalks providing access to the site from public or private streets. - [4] Site lighting, landscaping, public amenities, and utilities. - (b) Construction of improvements covered by any site plan approval shall be completed within two years of the date upon which the performance guarantee is accepted by the Town Manager.
-If construction has not been completed within the specified period, the Town shall, at the Town Manager's discretion, use the performance guarantee to either reclaim and stabilize the site or to complete the improvements as shown on the approved plan. - (c) Upon substantial completion of all required improvements, the developer shall notify the Town Manager, Public Works Department, Code Enforcement Department and Planning Department of the completion or substantial completion of improvements and shall send a copy of such notice to the appropriate municipal officials.
-The respective municipal officials shall cause an inspection of all improvements and shall file a report indicating either approval, partial approval, or rejection of such improvements with a statement of reasons for any rejection. - [1] If the improvements are approved, the guarantee shall be released by the Town Manager.
-Where partial approval is granted, the developer shall be released from liability only for that portion of the improvements approved. - [2] Performance guarantees may be reduced periodically, but in no event more than one time per month.
-In no case shall the performance guarantee be reduced by less than \$10,000 at one time or in any line item where improvements remain to be completed.
-No performance guarantee shall be reduced to less than 10% of the performance guarantee.
+- (a) Improvement Guarantee.
+The Town shall require the posting of an improvement guarantee for an amount adequate to cover 110% the total construction costs of all required off-site improvements, and the following on-site improvements.
+The amount will be based upon a Schedule of Values maintainted by the Town and based on construction costs of similar projects: - (1) Site preparation, including but not limited to clearing, grading, excavation, blasting, parking area gravel material. - (2) All stormwater management infrastructure, and erosion control and drainage improvements - (3) Any public or private streets and associated sidewalks, and any sidewalks providing access to the site from public or private streets - (4) Site lighting, landscaping, public amenities, and utilities. - (b) Construction of improvements covered by any site plan approval shall be completed within two (2) years of the date upon which the performance guarantee is accepted by the Town Manager.
+If construction has not been completed within the specified period, the Town shall, at the Town Manager's discretion, use the performance guarantee to either reclaim and stabilize the site or to complete the improvements as shown on the approved plan. - (c) Upon substantial completion of all required improvements, the developer shall notify the Town Manager, Public Works Department, Code Enforcement Department and Planning Department of the completion or substantial completion of improvements, and shall send a copy of such notice to the appropriate municipal officials.
+The respective municipal officials shall cause an inspection of all improvements and shall file a report indicating either approval, partial approval, or rejection of such improvements with a statement of reasons for any rejection. - (1) If the improvements are approved, the guarantee shall be released by the Town Manager.
+Where partial approval is granted, the developer shall be released from liability only for that portion of the improvements approved. - (2) Performance guarantees may be reduced periodically, but in no event more than one (1) time per month.
+In no case shall the performance guarantee be reduced by less than ten thousand dollars (\$10,000.00) at one time; or in any line item where improvements remain to be completed.
+No performance guarantee shall be reduced to less than ten (10) percent of the performance guarantee.
 The remainder of the guarantee will be released upon completion of the improvements.